lbasora/bnnrul/README.md

 Arias Chao, Manuel, Chetan Kulkarni, Kai Goebel, et Olga Fink. « Aircraft Engine Run-to-Failure Dataset under Real Flight Conditions for Prognostics and Diagnostics ».
 Data 6, nᵒ 1 (13 janvier 2021): 5. https://doi.org/10.3390/data6010005.
 Very recent, bigger and more realistic dataset than CMAPSS.

-### Installation
+### Code Examples Installation
-Some notebooks and python code are provided as examples to train/test models for the CMAPSS dataset with pytorch-lightning and TyXE tools.
+Some notebooks and python code are provided as examples to train/test models for the CMAPSS dataset with pytorch-lightning and TyXe tools.
+For N-CMAPSS only a notebook (ncmapss_example_data_loading_and_exploration.ipynb) is provided.

 1) Create a conda environment with Pytorch and CUDA toolkit 11.3.
 ```sh